technofocus-pte/aoaidepth/Labguides/Use case 03-Developing Intelligent Chat Applications with Azure RAG/Usecase03.md

 ![RAG Architecture](./media/image1.png)

-## Task 1 : Run the Docker

-1. On the Desktop, double click on **Docker Desktop**.

-> ![A screenshot of a computer AI-generated content may be
-> incorrect.](./media/image2.png)

-2. Run the Docker Desktop.

-> ![A screenshot of a computer AI-generated content may be
-> incorrect.](./media/image3.png)

-## Task 2: Retrieve resource group name and location
+## Task 1: Retrieve resource group name and location

 1. Open your browser, navigate to the address bar, and type or paste the following URL: +++https://portal.azure.com/+++, then press the